Izofeu/blogger-discord-py/README.md

 # blogger-discord-py
 A simple Python app that automatically posts videos from a listening channel to Blogger.
 This version of the app is dedicated for Blogger.

+**Opensourced at 2024.04.01 due to Discord time limiting URLs.
+No more updates will be released.
+This repo and source code is provided as-is.
+You'll likely have to change the code in some way to make it work.**

 # What is this?
 This app is a Discord bot coded in Python whose job is to create posts on a Blogger blog via links to content hosted on Discord's servers, as Discord file links are permalinks.